Nii Addy

 Biography

 Dr. Nii A. Addy is a Visiting Scholar in the Africana Studies Department at Brown University.
-He focuses on intergenerational learning, leveraging archival material, interviews, storytelling, and mentorship of youth by transformative leaders.
-At his home institution, McGill University, he is Associate Professor (Professional) at the School of Continuing Studies (SCS).
+He focuses on intergenerational learning, leveraging archival research for storytelling that engages youth with transformative leaders as mentors.
+At his home institution, McGill University, he is Associate Professor (Professional) in the School of Continuing Studies.
 He also leads the Sustainable Growth Initiative (SGI) Office of Sustainable Africa, a cross-faculty partnership anchored at the McGill Desautels Faculty of Management.
-Across his roles, he develops and manages cross-sector partnerships and training programs supporting transitions of students and alumni from academic studies to entrepreneurship and employment.
+Across these roles, he develops and manages cross-sector partnerships and training programs that support students and alumni as they transition from academic study to entrepreneurship and employment.

-Dr. Addy’s interdisciplinary research integrates institutional perspectives into decision making for sustainable development, with emphasis on Africa and North America.
-He combines qualitative and quantitative approaches to inform strategies for engaging diverse stakeholders to work together effectively in evidence-based policy processes.
-He has served as a consultant on projects for several organizations, including Mathematica Policy Research, Inc., ICF International, the Hewlett Foundation, the UK Department for International Development (DFID), and the World Bank.
-Dr. Addy obtained his Ph.D. from Stanford University’s Graduate School of Education, where he specialized in Organization Studies and International Comparative Education.
-He has a BA in Economics from Swarthmore College, and a Master in Public Affairs (MPA) from Princeton University’s School of Public and International Affairs.
+Dr. Addy's interdisciplinary research integrates institutional perspectives into decision-making for sustainable development, with an emphasis on Africa and North America.
+He combines qualitative and quantitative methods for developing strategies to effectively engage diverse stakeholders in evidence-based policy processes.
+He has served as a consultant on projects for organizations including the World Bank, the Hewlett Foundation, the UK Department for International Development (DFID), Mathematica Policy Research, and ICF International.
+Dr. Addy earned his Ph.D. from Stanford University's Graduate School of Education, specializing in Organization Studies and International Comparative Education.
+He holds a BA in Economics from Swarthmore College and a Master in Public Affairs (MPA) from Princeton University's School of Public and International Affairs.